-0 1 Contract to the Contract of th T. C. 1-4-1-0-1-0-1 The second secon Communication change of g of g of s communication al for ing public health iliding trust with and ensuring and timely oriect, the focus communication d 2) ding roles and dilities in bilateral cation needed for ask completion. needed hat it d rpublic sasic cors of blic may 1?
-How at ther ed can ata 1.
-Lack of general training in interpreting and communicating data results 2.
-Lack of responsibility in tasks and communication loop.
+0 1 Contract to the Contract of th T 1-1-1-0 The state of the s Communication change of and the gof s communication al for ing public health iliding trust with and timely and timely on dissemination. oject, the focus communication d 2) ding roles and ilities in bilateral cation needed for ask completion. needed hat it d rpublic vave a basic ors of blic may 1?
+How at ther ed can at a 1.
+Lack of general training in interpreting and communicating data results communicating data results communication loop.
 3. Need for training in communication specifically persuasive communication, diplomacy, active listening and relationship building, communicating with data, leadership. style assessment tool al communication reas for improvement. on effective rategies for public ists, including data torytelling derstanding recipient is [leadership, the in data for non-data c health leaders, of the leader in curately and the sparency is use of Data Science Leadership The ability to guide and manage teams in the sources, use, analysis, communication, and application of data to understand and address public health challenges Effective data science leadership is crucial for ensuring that accurate and effective data science is incorporated into agency and field culture and practice, and that datadriven insights are accurately translated into equitable and actionable strategies and policies to improve public health outcomes. >Understanding the importance and role of knowledgeable, skilled, data science leadership in effective, equitable public health practice and service delivery. >Understanding the importance and role of knowledgeable, skilled, data science leadership in ensuring and retaining a skilled, competent, satisfied data science workforce and adequate data science tools, technology, and training. >Understanding any patterns of ineffective data science leadership, where the behavior change pain points exist, and what is taking place there 1.
 Lack of leaders trained in data science 2.
-Lack of training in data science for leaders- interpreting and communicating data 3.
+Lack of training in data science for leaders - interpreting and communicating data 3.
 Lack of clear communication between data scientists and public health leaders. >Creation of a data science leadership competency framework to guide recruitment, development, and evaluation of leaders in this field. >Creation of a data science leadership comprehensive training program/ institute/ certificate program to convey the multiple levels of data science leadership knowledge, skills, and attitudes required.